Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 5. Crossing The Threshold
 Episodes: 9, 10, 11, 12

-Xenos' team is called irrsponsible for doing it as he could get killed out there and hope to never see him out there again
+Xenos' team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again

 Dispite being signed by Xenos' team he is still sidelined